pushpak1300/cypress-mailpit/README.md

-# cypress-mailhog
+# cypress-mailpit

-A collection of useful Cypress commands for MailHog 🐗.
+A collection of useful Cypress commands for mailpit 🐗.

 This package supports TypeScript out of the box.